homearanya/alistair-psychologist/src/pages/services/psychological-assessments.md

 intro: >-
   Professional Psychological Assessments are useful tools to enable parents to make a considered choice in different situations.
+excerpt: >-
+  Professional Psychological Assessments are useful tools to enable parents to make a considered choice in different situations.
 thumbnailimage:
   alt: Psychological Assessments
   image: /img/mind.png